 The left plot in figure 8 shows such shaped beams using a 4 Tx element array.
 The beams are directed towards $\phi{\circ} = \pm 30^{\circ}$ (left plot).
 A coverage gap can be seen at $\phi = 0^{\circ}$ as well as the interfering sidelobes in the adjacent beams.
 The coverage gap can be filled by a third soft-sector at the expense of increasing interference due to higher total sidelobe level and larger intersoft-sector overlapping in coverage areas.
-The right plot in figure 8 illustrates the 3 soft-sectors whose main directions are pointed to $\phi{\circ} = \pm 45^{\circ}, 0^{\circ}$.
+The right plot in figure 8 illustrates the 3 soft-sectors whose main directions are pointed to $\phi{\circ} = \pm 45^{\circ}, 0^{\circ}$ .

 There are means to suppress the array induced sidelobes for example the use of Dolph-Chebyshev filter.
 This applies an additional different real weights to the antenna elements which are normalized in such a way that the total transmit power is not changed.
-(The applied power at each individual antenna element needs not to be the same.
-This put an additional constraint on the power amplifier performance).
+The applied power at each individual antenna element needs not to be the same.
+This put an additional constraint on the power amplifier performance.
 In addition to the interference reduction effect the Dolph-Chebyshev filter at the same time broadens the beamwidth, depending on the desired sidelobe level suppression.
-This beamwidth broadening can either be helpful in filling the coverage gap as demonstrated in the most upper plot of Figure 9 or it generates additional interference due to the increasing overlapping of the adjacent soft-sectors.
-In general to get the benefits the applied filter has to carefully be designed.
-Depicted in the middle plot of figure 9 are the SINR distribution of a 6 soft-sectorized network with (dotted green) and without (solid green) filter usage.
+This beamwidth broadening can either be helpful in filling the coverage gap as demonstrated in the most upper plot of figure 9.
+On the other hand it generates additional interference due to the increasing overlapping of the adjacent soft-sectors.
+In general to get the benefits the applied filter has to be carefully designed.
+Depicted in the middle plot of figure 9 are the wideband SINR distribution of a 6 soft-sectorized network with (dotted green) and without (solid green) filter usage.
 Improvement associated to the utilization of Chebyshev taper can be observed.
 Comparing to hard-sectorized soft sectorized network applying Chebyshev filter exhibits similar SINR distribution.
-This suggests at the first glance a resemble system performance.
+This suggests at the first glance a similar system performance.
 Unfortunately this is not the case as seen in the bottom plot of figure 9.
 It shows the mean and edge user throughput for the 3 considered network configurations.
 The system performance of the hard-sectorized network is much higher than that of other layouts.
-This becomes then intuitively clear considering the fact that the hard-sectors transmit with 4 Tx (XX), where as the soft-sector counterparts operate with 2 virtual Tx (X) antenna elements only.
+This becomes intuitively